 We are pleased to announce that, following the visit by our assessment team, the The Department was presented with its award for re-accreditation from the Massachusetts Police Accreditation Commission at a ceremony at the Connors Center in Dover, MA on February 7, 2018.
-The award period will continue through June, 2020.
+The award period will continue through the fall of 2020.
 Currently, 78 agencies in Massachusetts are accredited and another 21 are certified.
 Achievement of this standard provides our agency a means of independent evaluation of agency operations for quality assurance.
 We wish to thank our assessment team for their careful review as well as the members of our department who worked hard preparing files for team, and those who were interviewed during the assessment.

 - Accreditation assures that the department's policies and procedures and rules and regulations are in line with modern professional standards.